New Zealand’s Jacinda Ardern, an icon to many, to step down

 “She has demonstrated that empathy and insight are powerful leadership qualities,” Albanese tweeted.
 “Jacinda has been a fierce advocate for New Zealand, an inspiration to so many and a great friend to me.”

-Canadian Prime Minister Justin Trudeau thanked Ardern on Twitter for her friendship and “empathic, compassionate, strong, and steady leadership.”
+In tweets, U.S. Vice President Kamala Harris called Ardern a “forward-looking, global leader who has inspired millions,” and Canadian Prime Minister Justin Trudeau thanked Ardern for her friendship and “empathic, compassionate, strong, and steady leadership” over the years.

 Ardern charted an independent course for New Zealand.
 She tried to take a more diplomatic approach to China than neighboring Australia, which had ended up feuding with Beijing.
 In an interview with the AP last month, she said that building relationships with small Pacific nations shouldn’t become a game of one-upmanship with China.